 Is your family game closet overrun with games, smartphones, and DVDs?
 Great!
 You can sell them for a fair price with Decluttr.
 This platform specializes in selling used tech, complete with free shipping and next-day payments.

 You just have to enter the barcode (or you can use their search function for items without a barcode, like cell phones) and they will instantly tell you how much they’ll pay you for it.
 There are no games involved – you just send them the item and they pay you.
-No auction fees or any other games.
+No hidden fees.

 Who this is perfect for: Busy people who want to get a fair value for an item but don’t want to deal with the hassles and risk of selling something to a private individual.

 If you have broken electronics, here are seven places where you can sell those.

 Do you have years-old Michael Kors sunglasses crowding your closet?
 Poshmark is one of the best places to sell clothing and accessories.
 Why?
 Because Poshmark has created a community for buying and selling higher-end fashion.